shoutout-labs/CodingAssignment/readme.md

    Yes, you can.
 But you MUST mention the source location in the comments of the code.

-4. What will be the marking criteria?

-   We will look at your approach, clarity of the code, usability of the application for a novice user, quality of the solution. (think like a QA person)

 5. I don't have a cloud location to deploy the solution.
 What should I do?

    We encourage you to deploy the solution in a cloud location.
 It will be a task of the project.
 You may find free hosting facilities.
 Ex: Google is providing free $300 credits for all new users.
 You can have a